 - What is a cascaded ground source heat pump system?

-- Why use a cascaded ground source heat pump system architecture?
+- Why use a cascaded ground source heat pump system?

 - Are there any other benefits to cascaded ground source heat pump systems?